 Herbalism Career Overview

-Herbal medicine is practiced by a range of health professionals, from herbalists to chiropractors to naturopathic doctors.
-And with increasing numbers of patients interested in complementary therapies and dietary supplements, even conventional medical practitioners may seek out herbal medicine training to enhance their skill sets.
-A degree from an herbal medicine school may qualify you to become a physician or nurse, grow or manufacture herbs, study plants as an ethnobotanist, or teach others about herbal therapy.
+Herbal therapy is practiced by a range of health professionals, from herbalists to chiropractors to naturopathic doctors.
+And with increasing numbers of patients interested in complementary therapies and dietary supplements, even conventional medical practitioners may seek out herbalism training to enhance their skill sets.
+A degree from an herbalism school may qualify you to become a physician or nurse, grow or manufacture herbs, study plants as an ethnobotanist, or teach others about herbal therapy.

 The Herbal Therapy Profession